Black Feather Guides

 When not guiding, I can be found at the University of Guelph where I am entering my final year of my Bachelor’s degree in Ecology.
 My hobbies include playing & listening to music, white-water paddling, skiing, fishing and playing hockey.
 I also enjoy poetry and long walks on the beach in the moonlight.

-I’m Mark, and I am an educational professional with 25 years of high school teaching experience in Ontario.
-As a teacher, as well as O.R.C.K.A Moving Water and Canoe Tripping Instructor, I enjoy sharing my passion for paddling.
-I spend a good portion of my time outside of the class room guiding and instructing on rivers throughout Ontario, Eastern Quebec, and beyond.
-One of my favourite things about being a guide is the camaraderie that is shared by a group paddling and living together in the wilderness.
+I’m Mark, and I am an educational professional with 29 years of high school teaching experience in Ontario.
+I also instruct Paddle Canada and O.R.C.K.A.
+Moving Water courses when not guiding.
+I a passionate about teaching and learning so I endeavor to bring that to my work on the river everyday.
+One of my favourite things about being a guide is the camaraderie that is shared by a group; paddling and living together in the wilderness.
+When I’m not working on the water, I love spending time with my wife, three children and my dog.
 During the seasons of ice and snow, you can find me pursuing Nordic activities in the form of cross-country and telemark skiing.

 For the past 3 years I’ve had the great pleasure of leading trips with Black Feather.
 I’ve been on trips in Southern Ontario, Quebec and the North West Territories and have seen some spectacular places as a result.
 My favorite part about being on trip is spending time with new people and cooking on the open fire.
 I’m best known for my obsession with dogs, which makes me grateful for the wildlife sightings I get to see on trip.
 I’m currently studying Commerce at the University of Ottawa.
 To make up for the occasional dullness of my studies, I live an active lifestyle, which fuels my love for many sports including hockey, skiing, running and swimming.
 For the past few years, I have been working as a lifeguard and swim instructor.
 When unoccupied by sports, studies or work, you will find me curled up in front of Netflix likely eating something unhealthy.